Seven Noble Houses of Brussels

-They formed, since the Middle Ages, a social class with a monopoly, on the civil, military and economic leadership of the urban administration.
-This institution existed until the end of the Ancien Régime.
-However, as of the urban revolution of 1421, the representatives of the Guilds also exercised similar offices.
-Still, the offices of aldermen and captains of the urban militias were always reserved exclusively for members of the Lignages.
+In the Middle Ages they formed a social class with a monopoly on the civil, military and economic leadership of the urban administration, with privileges that survived until the end of the Ancien Régime.
+However, as of the urban revolution of 1421, the representatives of the Guilds of Brussels also exercised similar offices.
+Still, the offices of aldermen and captains of the civic militias were reserved exclusively for members of the "Lineages".

-The long lived and rarely threatened supremacy of the Seven Houses of Brussels was based on a multitude of common interests they shared with the ducal dynasty of Brabant, as well as the successive Houses of Louvain, Burgundy and Habsburg.
-Together with the Guilds of Brussels, they formed the freemen of the city.
+The lengthy and rarely threatened supremacy of the Seven Houses of Brussels was based on a multitude of common interests they shared with the ducal dynasty of Brabant, as well as the successive Houses of Louvain, Burgundy and Habsburg.
+Together with the Guilds of Brussels, they comprised the freemen of the city.

 History

 The seven families were first named in a document from 1306 in which John II, Duke of Brabant restores and asserts the existing privileges of the seven families after the citizens of Brussels had violently demanded participation in the city's government.

 The families named in the document are: